Mechanical Keyboard Guide

 Minute 1–5: What makes a mechanical keyboard different

-Minute 6–10: Layout sizes (choose with your workflow, not aesthetics)
+Minute 6–10: Layout sizes

-Smaller isn’t “better.”
-Smaller is a trade.
+Smaller is not better.
+It is a trade.

 How to decide in 30 seconds